tasmota/docs/docs/Self-signed-Mosquitto.md

 make tools CONF=Cygwin
 ```

-The resulting `brssl.exe` file will be found in the `build` directory.
+The resulting `brssl.exe` file will be found in the `build` directory, and should be copied to the top level EasyRSA directory.